dappnode/DAppNodeDocs/docs/dao/node-basics.md

     <img width="70%"src="../../img/nodestream_vesting_xdai.png"/>
 </p>

 The NODEstream has been designed to encourage long-term participation in the NODE Economy.
-As the NODE Economy grows and the DAppNode universe expands, our community is awarded even more NODE to use in DAO governance.
+As the NODE Economy grows and the Dappnode universe expands, our community is awarded even more NODE to use in DAO governance.

 <p align="center">
     <img src="../../img/claimNODE.png"/>